gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Overview

-   This document defines a encryption chunk for the Stream Control Transmission Protocol (SCTP), as defined in {{RFC9260}}.
+   This document defines an encryption chunk for the Stream Control Transmission Protocol (SCTP), as defined in {{RFC9260}}.

-   This specification defines the actual crypto chunk, how to enable it usage, how it interact with the SCTP association establishment to enable endpoint authentication, key-establishment and other features of the seperate cipher specfication.
+   This specification defines the actual crypto chunk, how to enable it usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment and other features of the separate cipher specification.

    This specification is intended to be capable of enabling mutual authentication of endpoints, data confidentiality, data origin